Nexus Statistical Neighbour Methodology

-Nexus now offers users the ability to include statistical neighbours as one of the available comparators in the system.
-This development was delivered in April 2024.
+Nexus offers users the ability to include statistical neighbours as one of the available comparators in the system.

-The new comparator applies across both the Insight and Nova modules and is selectable as an additional option in the same options menus where the user previously was able to select the DfE Region as an option (not including the now optional KS1)
+The comparator applies across both the Insight and Nova modules and is selectable as an additional option in the same options menu where the user selects the DfE Region as an option

 There are a number of factors that need to be noted in terms of this statistical neighbour comparison, explained below.
 The illustrations included are not real and are simplified for ease of reference.